electric-sql/electric/examples/checkout/README.md

 Go to the "Database" section of the project, and select "Extensions".
 Search for "pg_net" and enable it.

-### 3. Retrieving the connection details
+### 3. Retrieving the Project reference id

-Go to "Project Settings" (look for the gear icon at the bottom of the icon menu on the left hand side of the page) and open the "Database" section.
+Go to "Project Settings" (look for the gear icon at the bottom of the icon menu on the left hand side of the page) and open the "General" section.
+In the top section copy the "Project reference id".
+This is used for deploying the edge function.

+### 4. Retrieving the connection details

+Now open the "Database" section.
 Under the heading "Connection string" select the URI tab.
 Copy the connection string shown and save it somewhere.

 You will use this as the value for the DATABASE_URL in your Electric sync service configuration.

-### 4. Retrieving the Project URL and JWT and API authentication keys
+### 5. Retrieving the Project URL and JWT and API authentication keys

 Now open the "API" section of the project settings.
 Copy the "Project URL", this is the value you will use for the `ELECTRIC_SUPABASE_URL` setting below.